PabloCorso/eol-decentralized-cup/README.md

 #### Only top X levels count in the result, using PRs ranking.
 Rank levels in a descending order, with the following calculation per level:
 - Sum all unique PRs on the level, meaning that shadow PRs count only once.
-This is to avoid trivial levels where usually many players have shadow wrs (e.g. Tutor1.lev).
+This is to avoid favoring trivial levels where usually many players have shadow PR (e.g. Tutor1.lev).
 - Calculate the average PR.
 - Remove all PRs that are over this average.
-This is to avoid long spam PRs (e.g. someone has a PR of 60 minutes in a 3 seconds level).
+This is to avoid favoring long spam PRs (e.g. someone has a PR of 60 minutes in a 3 seconds level).

 Example: